ampproject/amp.dev/content/docs/guides/author_develop/pwa-amp/amp-to-pwa.md

 ---
 [TOC]

-A good strategy is to make the **entry point into your site AMP**, then **warm up the PWA behind the scenes** and switch to it for the onward journey:
+A good strategy is to make the **entry point into your site an AMP page**, then **warm up the PWA behind the scenes** and switch to it for the onward journey:

 * All content “leaf” pages (those that have specific content, not overview pages) are published as AMPs for that nearly instant loading experience.
 * These AMPs use AMP’s special element [`<amp-install-serviceworker>`](/docs/reference/components/dynamic/amp-install-serviceworker) to warm up a cache and the PWA shell while the user is enjoying your content.